Why should I have fluoride treatments?

 You also can give yourself a fluoride treatment at home every day.
 The fluoride in these treatments, which are usually prescription gels, ranges from 1,000 parts per million to 5,000 parts per million.
 Your dentist can prescribe these treatments based on your particular needs and risks for dental decay.

-Talk to your dentist to determine your risk of dental decay.
+Talk to your dentist, Dr. Anne Nicholas, to determine your risk of dental decay.
 The use of fluoride products in combination with good oral hygiene habits, control of snacking and dietary carbohydrates, and use of an antimicrobial toothpaste and mouthwash should help reduce the chance of new decay.

 “Dentistry is changing, and as a result adults are no longer plagued with dental diseases and can keep their teeth for much longer than was possible over a decade ago,” Dr. Burkett says.
 “The use of fluoride and good oral hygiene practices can ensure that your teeth remain healthy as you age.”

 Medical Reference Provided in Collaboration with the Cleveland Clinic

 Fluoride is a mineral that occurs naturally in many foods and water.
 Every day, minerals are added to and lost from a tooth’s enamel layer through two processes, demineralization and remineralization.
 Minerals are lost (demineralization) from a tooth’s enamel layer when acids – formed from plaque bacteria and sugars in the mouth – attack the enamel.
 Minerals such as fluoride, calcium, and phosphate are redeposited (remineralization) to the enamel layer from the foods and waters consumed.
 Too much demineralization without enough remineralization to repair the enamel layer leads to tooth decay.